 One of the worst parts of it was the pity.
 One day at school, one of my teachers walked up and gave me a hug, telling me that I’d “get through it.”
 Although it was sweet, I didn’t like thinking that she pitied me.

-Luckily, I have a good support system that helped me get through the pain.
+Luckily, I have a good support system that helped me get through the pain of divorce.
 It made me a stronger person.
 But more than that, it helped me recognize that I don’t have to get over something immediately.

 I don’t have to suddenly be happy again.
 I can take my time.
 My daily life can have ups and downs.